techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 ---
 title: "Design Home Page "
 author: "Varun Bisht"
-description: "Design cool Home Page for the webiste."
+description: "Design cool Home Page for the website."
 keywords: ""
-category: "create a webiste"
+category: "create a website"
-permalink: "/create-a-webiste/create-a-blog-part2"
+permalink: "/create-a-website/create-a-blog-part2"
-image: "/assets/img/create-a-webiste/create-a-blog/"
+image: "/assets/img/create-a-website/create-a-blog-part2/blog.jpg"
+featureImage: "/assets/img/create-a-website/create-a-blog-part2/blog.jpg"
+imgText: "Photo by Miguel Á. Padriñán from Pexels"
 ---
 # CREATE A BLOG FOR YOUR WEBSITE - PART 2

 **PREREQUISITE**
 1. CREATE A BLOG FOR YOUR WEBSITE - PART 1
-In PART 1 - we have created basic wesbite Using Jekyll.
+In PART 1 - we have created basic Website Using Jekyll.
 Before Going further, you need to read PART 1.
 So link for PART 1 is - CREATE A BLOG FOR YOUR WEBSITE - PART 1 link

-In this part i.e PART 2, we are going to create Blog Posts for our webiste.
+In this part i.e PART 2, we are going to create Blog Posts for our website.

 So lets start